sorah/vault2kube/README.md

 kubectl apply -f /tmp/setup.yml
 ```

+By default this enables ClusterRole to update the entire secrets in your cluster.
+If you're not in favor of this whole cluster setup, you may use namespaced Role instead.
+(Hint: you can use `--namespace` command line argument to enable namespaced API requests)

 ### Configuing connection to Vault

 The following environment variables are supported, and some of them are required: